-Helmets with double D-Ring fasteners are mandatory!
+Helmets with double D-Ring fasteners are mandatory! highly recommended.

-New FIM helmet standards FRHPhe-01 is highly recommended.
+New FIM helmet standards FRHPhe-01 and FRHPhe-02 are highly recommended.

 - g) Visors must be made of a shatterproof material. - h) Disposable "tear-offs" are permitted. - i) Only helmets with a valid and identifiable label will be accepted. - j) Use of a chest and back protector is mandatory. (with or without airbag protection in the suit) and must be clearly marked with the following norms: